Konpeito: 4 Recommended Ways to Use the Sugar Candy

 Image: Rakuten Recipe

-Konpeito is colorful and lovely, so if the Japanese confection is used as the main ingredient in cookies, your children will show more interest in the cookie than usual and be excited about that.
+Konpeito is colorful and lovely.
+So if the sweets are used in cookies, your children will show more interest than usual, being excited at that.

 For Coffee and Black Tea

-When you invite your friends to your home, serve a cup of black tea or coffee along with Konpeito, instead of normal sugar, and they will be happy to see that.
+When you invite your friends to your home, serve a cup of black tea or coffee with Konpeito.
+And they will surely be pleased to see that.